-57.1.
+- 57.1.
 Dorset LEP was allocated £11.8m funding in 2020 to deliver jobs, skills and infrastructure across the region to target economic challenges as a result of the coronavirus pandemic.
-It is supporting the delivery of shovel-ready infrastructure projects boost economic growth, and fuel local recovery and jobs.
+It is supporting the delivery of shovel-ready infrastructure projects to boost economic growth and fuel local recovery and jobs. - 57.2.
+The Getting Building Fund ended in March 2022.
+The delivery of outcomes until March 2025 is overseen by a Dorset LEP Committee and reports directly to the main Dorset LEP Board.